 \subsection{Directed Graphs}

 Lastly, we consider Kleinberg's Small World model (\cite{kleinberg, klein}) in Section~\ref{sec:small_world}.
-While Small-World models are proposed to capture properties of observed data such as small shortest-path distances and large clustering coefficients \cite{watts1998collective}, this important special case of Kleinberg's model, defined on two-dimensional grids, demonstrates underlying geographical structures of networks.
-The vertices are aligned on a $\sqrt{n}\times\sqrt{n}$ grid, and the edge probabilities are a function of a two-dimensional distance metric.
-Since the degree of each vertex in this model is $\Bo(\log n)$ with high probability, we design generators supporting \func{all-neighbor} queries.
+While small world models are proposed to capture properties such as small shortest-path distances and large clustering coefficients \cite{watts1998collective}, this important special case of Kleinberg's model, defined on two-dimensional grids, demonstrates the underlying geographical structures of networks.